Ksenia28-S/hse-computer-vision/README.md

 # hse-computer-vision
-Repository for homeworks on the course "Computer Vision"
+Repository for homework on the course "Computer Vision"

 ## Topics:
 * homework1: Image pre-processing